jrpotter/notebook/notes/set/natural-numbers.md

 %%ANKI
 Basic
-The recursion theorem assumes existence of what Peano system?
+The recursion theorem on $\omega$ assumes existence of what Peano system?
 Back: $\langle \omega, \sigma, 0 \rangle$ where $\sigma$ is the successor operation restricted to the natural numbers.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1727629020357-->